Sirvelia/frontenduseravatar/readme.txt

 * Improved the image preview design to make more clear how to upload and update the avatar
 * Added a second shortcode [frontend-avatar-preview] to display your current avatar

+= 1.0.3 2024-18-10 =

+**Improved 'Save Avatar' button for the [frontend-user-avatar] shortcode

+* Now the 'Save Avatar' button of this shortcode will be disabled until the user uploads an image